 cultivator attachment.
 This meant that the tines could not be

 deployed to dig deeply, even in the softer ground of the accident

 this year, prior to [the Site Manager's] employment, the MCC

 had been moved to its first genuinely suspect area.
 As it drove

 into the area cultivating a strip that would become a safe-lane

-after manual clearance, it detonated an AT mine on top of the
+after manual search and clearance, it detonated an AT mine on top of the

 auger and on the left side of the attachment.
 The mine was probably